Spray Painting Walls With An Airless Sprayer

 Using An Airless Sprayer Indoors

-The RAC X (blue) tips and guards cost more money, but last longer in my experience.
-Another reason I like using the blue RAC X guards is being able to use the green FFLP (fine finish, low pressure) spray tips with them.
+The RAC X (blue) tips and guards cost more money, but they last longer in my experience.
+Another reason I like using the blue RAC X guards is having the ability to use the green FFLP (fine finish, low pressure) spray tips with them.
 You cannot use them with the RAC 5 tip guard.
+These tips produce less overspray.

 Airless Spray Tip Sizing for Walls and Ceilings